-The low power consumption of 2 Watts makes the units very energy efficient.
-They accept any DC voltage from 12V to 24V and are thus easily powered by solar.
+The low power consumption of 2 to 5 Watts makes the Trailblazer very energy efficient.
+The Trailblazer operates at any DC voltage from 12V to 24V and is thus easily powered by a solar system.
 CWT solar powering kits are available with up to 7 days of back-up power.